 Singles over 60 should be ready to take advantage of the best that the next chapter of life has to offer.
 Some are focused on finding a new life partner, while others are content to build a network of people who share common interests and pursuits.
-The good news is that the pool of older folks is growing.
-According to “Senior Journal,” the population of people 65 and older will grow faster than the total population in every state in the U.S. beginning in 2011.
+The good news is that the pool of older folks is growing, and you can find interesting people all around you if you know where to look.

 Learn to Dance

 Besides reaping the many benefits of physical activity, dancing lessons will get you out of the house regularly to meet new friends in a festive setting.
 Look for dance classes for adults or seniors sponsored by local adult schools, private and community organizations and churches.
 Lessons are offered in many styles (ballroom, salsa, swing, square-dance, folk) and skill levels (beginner, intermediate, advanced and competitive).

 Hobbies such as toy-making, weaving, landscape painting and pottery-making are even more enjoyable when you share them with others.
 Classes are offered in craft, knit, or sewing shops, adult schools, senior centers, art schools and community colleges.
 You might consider supplementing your income by selling your hand-crafted items in senior arts and crafts fairs.
 You can find many of these classes at local hobby or craft stores.

 You may not want to run a marathon, but you can still benefit from breaking a sweat.
 Even if you've never been very active, considering joining a gym for seniors.
 People over 50 like to work out with people their own age because they have similar fitness goals.
 Gyms are a great place for older people who care about their health to meet and work out together.